mithunshanbhag/azure-workshop/labs/networking.md

     sudo apt-get -y install nginx
     ```

 * Create a linux VM (please ensure that you've opened ports ports 80/http and 3389/rdp).
+Ensure that this VM is in zone2 of a region's availability zone.

 * RDP into the machine to install IIS via powershell: